vivek-booshan/cs220-sp23/assign/midterm.md

 <i>tile...</i> sequence specified in the `T` command, but should reflect
 the current puzzle configuration based on any `S` commands that have been executed to update the configuration of the puzzle.
+The output should be printed as a single line of text ending with a newline (`\n`) character.

+The `W` command writes two output files, their names being specified by the <i>filename1</i> and <i>filename2</i> arguments.
+The first filename is the name of a PPM image file to be created as a rendering of the current puzzle configuration.
+The gap should be rendered as consisting of exclusively black pixels (with the red, green, and blue color components being set to 0.)
+The other tiles should be copied from the appropriate rectangular region of the background image loaded previously with the `I` command.
+The second filename is the name of a text file to write with the current puzzle configuration, in exactly the same format as the output written to `stdout` by the `P` command.

 TODO: more commands